 |iPhone does not allow its apps to collect information from other apps.||In android, the apps can communicate with each other and collect information.|

-The functions of iOS and Android are similar in terms of phone calls, messaging, browsing and so on.
-The status bar in both applications gives information about the device like a battery, power, etc. Privacy settings are present in both and hence data leakage can be prevented.
-4G is supported on both the phones.
+IOS and Android functions are similar in terms of phone calls, messaging, browsing, and so on.
+The status bar in both applications gives information about the device like a battery, power, etc. Privacy settings are present in both, and hence data leakage can be prevented.
+4G is supported on both phones.

 This is a guide to iPhone vs Android.
 Here we also discuss the iPhone vs Android key differences with infographics, and comparison table, respectively.
 You may also have a look at the following articles to learn more –